A year after Maui’s deadly fires, the hills are still filled with flammable grass

 “This is very new,” he says looking at it with a smile.
 “And we’re seeing examples of this all over the neighborhood.”

-The equipment is clearing vegetation around a few houses, cutting the tall grasses that cover the hillsides around Lahaina.
+The equipment is clearing vegetation around a few houses, cutting the tall grasses that cover the hillsides around Lahaina, on the island of Maui.
 The invasive grasses dry to a crisp in the summer, becoming the highly flammable fuel that burned one year ago in a fire that destroyed more than 2,000 buildings and took 102 lives.

 As a result of the tragedy, Firestein’s neighborhood has adopted tough new rules for homeowners, requiring them to trim flammable vegetation to create a buffer zone, or so-called defensible space, around homes.